Leo3965/Leo3965/README.md

 <!--
 **⚡ I’m currently looking for an intern. -->

-:notebook_with_decorative_cover: I’m currently learning : Java, Python, Dark
+:notebook_with_decorative_cover: I’m currently learning : Java, Python, C#

 ### Cover Letter
 I use to define myself as a proactive person and well-humored.
 I stand out at the learning process and at the ability